-objects (bees) flying freely in an enclosed space, using inputs from two cameras.
-The bees are all similar in appearance and image onto small areas (5-10 pixels).
+There exist many scenarios when the objects' motion is not restricted to the plane or when the scene deviates significantly from a plane.
+In [35], we observe and track objects (bees) flying freely in an enclosed space, using inputs from two cameras.
+The bees are all similar in appearance and image on to small areas (5 - 10 pixels).
 We cannot perform association using appearance information in this scenario.
 Finally, the internal and the external calibration parameters of the camera might not be available.

 In [35], we exploit the property that critical points of trajectories are invariant to changes in view [36] for associating objects across camera views.
-We consider the cameras to be independent and first perform background subtraction as shown in Fig. 3.
+We consider the cameras to be independent and first perform background subtraction as shown in Figure 3.
 At each camera, we track bees by associating the background subtracted blobs temporally, generating a set of object trajectories in each camera view.
 We need to now perform object association across camera views, i.e., associate each trajectory in the view of one camera to a unique trajectory in the other camera view.
-We use the fact that instants of maximal curvature in the original 3-D space map to instants of maximal curvature in the respective image spaces irrespective of the specific camera view [36].
-Therefore, we first compute the instants of maximal curvature in the 2-D trajectories observed in each view and associate trajectories using the time instants of maximal curvature.

-Fig. 7 shows the spatiotemporal curvature of a flight path as seen in two different camera views.
+We use the fact that instants of maximal curvature in the original 3D space map to instants of maximal curvature in the respective image spaces irrespective of the specific camera view [36].
+Therefore, we first compute the instants of maximal curvature in the 2D trajectories observed in each view and associate trajectories using the time instants of maximal curvature.
+Figure 7 shows the spatio-temporal curvature of a flight path as seen in two different camera views.
 Since the points of maximal curvature match irrespective of the view, one can use this in order to associate targets across camera views.
-We can use the correspondences that the trajectory associations provide in order to obtain most of the required calibration parameters and then perform triangulation to obtain the actual 3-D location of the object in each frame.
-Shown in the last row of Fig. 7 are the 3-D flight trajectories of five different bees flying from a bee hive to a sugar bowl.
+We can use the correspondences that the trajectory associations provide in order to obtain most of the required calibration parameters and then perform triangulation to obtain the actual 3D location of the object in each frame.
+Shown in the last row of Figure 7 are the 3D flight trajectories of five different bees flying from a bee hive to a sugar bowl.